This pretty Kahlua Cake is infused with coffee liqueur & espresso, and adorned with billowy mocha buttercream ruffles.

 - 5 oz good quality dark chocolate chopped, melted, cooled

 - Bring sugar, water, and espresso powder to a boil in a small pot over med-high heat.
 Simmer for 1min.
 Remove from heat and stir in Kahlua.
 Set aside to cool.

 - Preheat oven to 350F.
-Grease and flour three 6" cake rounds and line with parchment.
+Grease and flour three 6″ cake rounds and line with parchment.

 - In a medium bowl, whisk flour, baking powder, and salt until well combined.
 Set aside.
 Combine Kahlua and buttermilk.
 Set aside.

 - Using a stand mixer fitted with a paddle attachment, cream butter and sugar on med-high until pale and fluffy (approx 3mins).
 Reduce speed and add eggs one at a time fully incorporating after each addition.
-Add Kahlua.

 - Bake for 30-35mins or until a toothpick inserted into the center comes out mostly clean.

 - Place cakes on wire rack to cool for 10mins then turn out onto wire rack.
 Poke holes into the cakes using a bamboo skewer and brush generously with Kahlua syrup.